viky-ai/tools-gitlab-auto-deploy-image/README.md

 A docker image to build docker image and deploy in kubernetes with gitlab.

-Notes : since version v2.0, helm 3.0 is required.
+Notes : since tools-gitlab-auto-deploy-image v2.0, helm 3 is required.

 ## Available commands